Sinadinakis/gastby-website/README.md

 # Gastby-website

-This is a website build in gatsby and tailwindCss
+This is a website build in gatsby and tailwindCss.
+Node version for gatbsy minimum 10.13.

 ## 🚀 Quick start